-Characteristic Objective Success Criteria Date for Review All Spring 2024 Race awareness of racial diversity through the for pupils to gain Spring 2024 Gender To narrow any gap in attainment between girls and boys and to identify trends of attainment for particular sub-groups based on race/disability etc between boys and Spring 2024 Disability observations identify a number of positive examples of disability and no negative Spring 2024 All Interested stakeholders receive requisite training in a range of equalities/diversities issues to staff/governors Spring 2024 All Seek to broaden and strengthen further our commitment to Quality Communications with all stakeholders available to Spring 2024
+Characteristic Objective Success Criteria Date for Review All Continue to review all policies and undertake a comprehensive review to audit equalities issues and impact All policies reviewed and updated in light of the Equalities Act and practices audited.
+Spring 2025 Race Pupils gain greater awareness of racial diversity through the curriculum and extended learning opportunities Lesson resources and assemblies etc provide opportunities for pupils to gain awareness of and learn about racial and cultural diversity other than their own Spring 2025 Gender To narrow any gap in attainment between girls and boys and to identify trends of attainment for particular sub-groups based on race/disability etc Attainment is similar between boys and girls Spring 2025 Disability Steps are taken to reduce and /or eliminate negative stereotypes of disability across the school and to promote positive understanding.
+Lesson and curriculum observations identify a number of positive examples of disability and no negative stereotyping.
+Spring 2025 All Interested stakeholders receive requisite training in a range of equalities/diversities issues CPD/INSET delivered to staff/governors /parents as required to promote confidence in challenging prejudice and promoting equality Spring 2025 All Seek to broaden and strengthen further our commitment to Quality Communications with all stakeholders Communications available to stakeholders in a range of formats Spring 2025 All Steps are taken to ensure child-on-child abuse cases are identified and actioned appropriately to ensure all children feel safe and comfortable at school, Training of staff on child-on-child abuse is robust and frequent.
+Cases of child-on-child abuse are identified quickly and actioned appropriately.
+CPOMS will record this.
+Spring 2025